 Although most of our graduate classes are offered as distance learning courses, all of our graduate degree programs have low- residency requirements as well.
 Residential requirements are academic requirements, and their completion is important for your successful academic progress as well as for transformational learning.

-All new students at Saybrook (except those in Seattle masters programs) are required to attend a Residential Orientation held immediately before their first Residential Conference (RC).
+All new students at Saybrook University (except those in the Seattle master's program) are required to attend a Residential Orientation held immediately before their first Residential Conference (RC).
 The RO familiarizes students with Saybrook University's education requirements, faculty, and staff, distance learning modalities, and courses for the initial term.